-In the wild, a cat will perform a bunny kick to capture and subdue its prey.
-A bunny kick won’t always kill it, especially if a cat isn’t hungry and wants to save its meal until later.
+Wild cats will perform a bunny kick to capture and subdue their prey.
+A bunny kick won’t always kill a prey animal, as cats sometimes like to save food for later.

-However, the move will inflict enough damage to the prey to ensure it can’t escape.
-A cat may also choose to have fun with its prey by batting it around and kicking it with its hind legs before eating the animal.
+The maneuver will inflict enough damage to the prey to ensure it can’t escape.
+Then, a cat may decide to have fun with its prey by batting it around and kicking it with its hind legs before eating them.